cmu-sei/pharos/README.md

 The current distribution is a substantial update to the previous version, and is part of an ongoing process to release more of the framework and tools publicly.
-This softare is released under a BSD [license](LICENSE.md).
+This software is released under a BSD [license](LICENSE.md).
 Carnegie Mellon University retains the [copyright](COPYRIGHT.md).